 Our helpline volunteer reports: “I spoke to a lady from Leeds for 80 minutes.
 She was crying when she called me.
 By the time we said goodbye, she was able to joke.”

-2. PERSONAL EXPERIENCE: GPs will see only 2.4 cases per year and may be surprised by the patient’s adverse reaction to what is a self-limiting, and in most cases, benign condition.
+GPs will see only 2.4 cases per year and may be surprised by the patient’s adverse reaction to what is a self-limiting, and in most cases, benign condition.
 We can explain how viral latency and reactivation occur.
-We can supply self-help tips and other advice about alleviating frequent recurrences through stress management, diet, etc. and go through the list of trigger factors that may be precipitating the symptoms.
+The HVA can supply self-help tips and other advice about alleviating frequent recurrences through stress management, diet, etc. and go through the list of trigger factors that may be precipitating the symptoms.